Dutch government website outage caused by cyber attack

 "If you face a DDoS, you know it," Delft Technical University cyber security specialist, Christian Doerr, said.

-Such attacks were hard to guard against and the software for such an attack could be bought illegally for as little as $25.
+Such attacks were hard to guard against and the software for such an attack could be bought illegally for as little as $25 (16 pounds).

 "Even a 16-year-old with some pocket money can attack a website," he said.